 Douglas County Fire Department orientation is performance based and includes introduction to Douglas County Fire Department, standard operating procedures, medical protocols, a driving course, third ride rotations on a transport apparatus, and other important information regarding employment

 Fire Recruit School

 Fire recruit classes are offered in house at the Douglas County Fire Department Training Complex.
-Recruit school is 10 to 12 weeks in length and employees will be placed on a 40 hour work week through the duration of recruit school.
-All employees are required to obtain their National Professional Qualifications I certification within 2 years from their date of employment.
+Recruit school is 7 to 10 weeks in length and employees will be placed on a 40 hour work week through the duration of recruit school.
+All employees are required to obtain their National Professional Qualifications (NPQ certification) within 2 years from their date of employment.